alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-04-rule-on-using-word-sayyid.md

 ---
-layout: post
-title: "Ruling on using the word 'Sayyid'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Majmu' Fatawa 9/290"
-category: [general]
+date: 2020-09-04
 hijri: Muharram 16, 1442
-date: 2020-09-04
 lang: en
-locale: en
-summary: "We often address each other using the word Sayyid (Master or Sir) for people whose ancestry can be traced to a particular family.
-Is it permissible to do this?"
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
+publisher: alsalafiyyah@icloud.com
+source: Majmu' Fatawa 9/290
+summary: We often address each other using the word Sayyid (Master or Sir) for people whose ancestry can be traced to a particular family.
+Is it permissible to do this?
+title: Ruling on using the word 'Sayyid'
 ---

 ### Question: